wp-plugins/somatic-framework/readme.txt

 deactivate and reactivate your theme/plugin that contains the function call, as term generation only happens upon activation...

 == Changelog ==

+= 1.6.7 =
+* fixed error in disabling paging for custom taxonomies defined elsewhere...
+* updated placeholder images
+* added flag to custom post type definitions to identify which CPT's have been defined through this framework
+* Admin CSS improvements

 = 1.6.6 =
 * FIX: removed undefined metabox errors for built-in post types